Skip to content

 Best Tablet for Day-to-Day:

-Looking for something that functions well, has everything you need, and is priced fairly.
+Looking for something that functions well, has everything you need, and is fairly priced.
 It has to be the Samsung Galaxy Tab A7.
 It is a great choice for day-to-day college student use!

 Best Tablet If You Need A Little Extra:

 Pricey but powerful!
 The iPad Pro performs like a PC.
-The 12.9inch option is a great choice for creative art and design students who need to run large apps or use it to draw like a digital sketchbook.
+The 12.9-inch option is a great choice for creative art and design students who need to run large apps or use them to draw like a digital sketchbook.

 Although nowadays most tech companies make sure their devices are somewhat compatible with other operating systems, there are still some features that inevitably work smoother when your tech partners up.
 This could be something you need to investigate before making a decision.